Plan your visit to Kew Gardens

 The Temperate House and the Evolution House are closed until 2018 for a major restoration project.

-The Kew Explorer land train service runs on the hour from Stop 1 at Victoria Gate from 11am to 3pm.
+The Kew Explorer land train service runs on the hour from Stop 1 at Victoria Gate from 11am to 3pm at weekends only.

-Kew Gardens Gallery at Cambridge Cottage is closed on 25 and 26 November.
+Kew Gardens Gallery at Cambridge Cottage is closed on 10 January 2015.

 No dogs are allowed in the Gardens except guide dogs and other registered assistance dogs.